FamousWolf/week-planner-card/README.md

 | `thursday`  | string | Name of Thursday based on locale  | Any text          | Text used to override Thursdays                                                 | 1.1.0   |
 | `friday`    | string | Name of Friday based on locale    | Any text          | Text used to override Fridays                                                   | 1.1.0   |
 | `saturday`  | string | Name of Saturday based on locale  | Any text          | Text used to override Saturdays                                                 | 1.1.0   |

+### Actions
+See [Actions documentation](https://www.home-assistant.io/dashboards/actions/).
+Currently only the tab action is supported.

 ### Weather